RyanLiu6/nextcloud/README.md

 ```

 # Backups
-1. Nextcloud data is being mounted at `NEXTCLOUD_MOUNT`
+1. Nextcloud data is mounted at `$HOME/Data/nextcloud`

 2. To back up MySQL